 A visit to Cardigan Castle isn’t your typical fortress experience – we’ve got eras for all ages.

-Enjoy the splendour of our Georgian mansion, where you can unlock the story of the Castle, the people who lived here, and find out how it became the birthplace of Wales’ biggest cultural festival, the Eisteddfod.
+Cardigan Castle fully reopened to the public in May 2021 with COVID-19 control measures in place for you to explore this unique, historic site safely.
+Come and enjoy the splendour of our Georgian mansion, our beautiful gardens and our award winning story-telling interpretation where you can unlock the story of the Castle, the people who lived here, and find out how it became the birthplace of Wales’ biggest cultural festival, the Eisteddfod.

 Explore the medieval walls and Castle remains.
 You can even spend a night in our first class, luxury accommodation.

-Marvel at our glorious Regency grounds and admire river views from the terrace of our restaurant, 1176.
+Marvel at our glorious Regency grounds, beautifully kept gardens and admire river views from the terrace of our Restaurant, Cegin 1176 .

 Lots to explore